How Time Tracking Software Can Help Your Business Grow

 - Value for money: buying a cheaper product that doesn’t quite do the job is just a waste of money.
 Buy the best product you can within your budget.
 It is an investment that will pay off in the longer term.

 - Only pay for what you need: extra features bring extra costs so make sure you pay only for the features you will use.
 If you are a sole trader don’t end up paying for additional licenses you don’t need.
 Look for a package that can be customized to meet your needs.

 - Integrations: this is rapidly becoming the key feature on these apps.
-Look at what else you might use, such as invoicing software or project management apps like Trello or Asana.
+Look at what else you might use, such as invoicing software or project management apps like Asana or Trello.
 Then choose the one that works with these to give your business the best virtual support to grow and develop.

-- Cross-Platform applications: do you need desktop or mobile versions?
+- Cross-Platform applications: do you need a desktop or mobile version?
 Or maybe both?
 Decide what you need and make sure it is compatible with all the devices you use.